StackExchange/dnscontrol/docs/nameservers.md

 DNSControl can handle a variety of provider scenarios for you:

 - A single provider manages everything for your domains (Ex: name.com registers and serves dns)
-- A single provider serves dns seperately from the registrar (Ex: name.com registers and cloudflare hosts dns records)
+- A single provider serves dns separately from the registrar (Ex: NAME.COM registers and Cloudflare hosts dns records)
 - Multiple providers "co-host" dns (Ex: Route53 and Google Cloud DNS both serve as authoritative nameservers)
 - One or more "active" dns hosts and another "backup" dns host.
 (Ex: route53 hosts dns, but I update a local bind server as a backup)

 All of these scenarios differ in how they manage:

-- The root list of authoritative nameservers stored in the tld zone by your registrar.
+- The root list of authoritative nameservers stored in the TLD zone by your registrar.
 - The list of NS records for the base domain that is served by each dns host.

 DNSControl attempts to manage these records for you as much as possible, according the the following processes: